Here are 8 natural remedies for motion sickness! Whether you travel by plane, train, car, horse, or bicycle… one of these methods is sure to work.

 Eat Light, Healthy, Non-Greasy Food Before Traveling

+A super simple natural remedy for motion sickness is to steer clear from heavy, greasy foods before traveling.
 This is especially important before plane flights!
 I eat things like nuts, fruit, crackers, sweet potato chips - things that are not hard for my body to digest and are light and healthy.
 If I have an empty stomach before traveling, I get much more motion sickness so I've learned that I have to not be hungry, but not too full either.
 Greasy food right before a plane flight is a disaster for me - I also cannot do alcohol while flying or I get even sicker.
 Coffee also bothers me before plane flights.
 But I know we are all different so just listen to your body and be careful what you eat before traveling!

 Drink Plenty of Water